 - Because Status Quo Is God, just about every time a superhero Saves The Villain turns out to be this.
-The villain rarely ever appreciates the effort or even makes an effort to mend their ways or refrain from endangering the city and stay in prison.
+The villain rarely if ever appreciates the effort or even makes an effort to mend their ways or refrain from endangering the city and stay in prison.
 It just means the villain will live to make life hell for everyone else another day.

 - In the first issue of Ultimate X-Men, Bobby uses his ice powers to save a large group of people from a falling sentinel.
 He gets a bottle thrown at his head for doing so, since it just outed him as a mutant.
-Hell, the entire premise of X-Men is that they fight to save a world that hates and fears them, resulting in basically this.
+Hell, the entire premise of X-Men in general is that they fight to save a world that hates and fears them, resulting in basically this.

 - This expands on Iceman's origin in the mainstream comics.
 Here young Bobby Drake is out on a date with a girl called Judy Harmon, when a local bully attacks and tries to drag her away.
 Bobby saves her by encasing said bully in ice, which leads Judy to reject Bobby as a monster.
 Also, soon afterwards a group of locals forms a lynch mob and attack the Drakes' home.

 - Similarly, During Ultimatum, a lot of the X-Men die to stop Magneto, and the ones who survived did just as much.
 Mutants were just as affected by the attacks as everyone else, and most tried to stop it.
-Afterwards, mutants are being openly hunted by the goverment, the level of abuse they get has increased, and even thought mutants like Kitty Pryde risked their lives to help the public during the attacks, her peers are all bullying her and even report her to the goverment which causes them to come looking for her.
+Afterwards, mutants are being openly hunted by the goverment, the level of abuse they get has increased, and even thought mutants like Kitty Pryde risked their lives to help the public during the attacks, her peers are all bullying her and even report her to the government which causes them to come looking for her.